Nb-tst/glucose-to-weather/README.md

 - Min ( night ) temp as last reading minute
 - Wind speed is unused.
 Could be used as another digit for bg, or as trend arrow so to let weather icons for another info ( eg hours ).
 - UV is still not implemented by gadgetbridge api, so it is not usable for now.

+Here a random numbers example of the watchface:
 <img src = example.png>

 # Current limitations: